How to Add Captions In Premiere Pro Using An Auto Caption Plugin: Step-By-Step Guide

 4. Create Captions Using Your Transcription

-Now, you will easily be able to turn your transcription into captions, most plugins or video editing interfaces will have an option to convert your transcript into captions.
+Now, you will easily be able to turn your transcription into captions; most plugins or video editing interfaces will have an option to convert your transcript into captions.

 In the case of video editors like Premiere Pro, these will usually be subtitle-styled captions without any styling or formatting.
-However, many auto caption plugins and AI video editors like Cutback will allow you to create animated and styled captions immediately - even in the trending karaoke style that many creators use in their videos on TikTok these days.
+However, many auto caption plugins and AI video editors like Premiere Assistant will allow you to create animated and styled captions immediately - even in the trending karaoke style that many creators use in their videos on TikTok these days.

 You will also be able to make adjustments to them after the fact, such as changing positioning, font, and even the color of the captions, regardless of the style you chose.